 Meal Prep This!

-A healthy shawarma recipe like this one with roasted chickpeas is a great way to meal prep.
+An inspired shawarma recipe like this one with roasted chickpeas is an awesome way to meal prep.
 The veggies, quinoa and dressing can be prepped a few days ahead as needed.

 The roasted chickpeas are best enjoyed fresh, but can also be stored at room temperature up to one day in advance.

 You can even prep this recipe in mason jars for easy storage.

 More Vegan Bowls

 - Thai Tempeh Nourish Bowl with Cashew Curry Dressing

 - Southwest Quinoa Power Bowl with Honey Lime Dressing